Activist hedge fund Starboard pounces on U.S. companies in turmoil

 WINNERS AND LOSERS

 The performance of Starboard's targets is mixed.
-Total shareholder return (TSR) at Darden surged 227% between Starboard joining the Olive Garden restaurant owner's board in 2014 and February 2020, when the coronavirus crisis started weighing on the U.S. stock market.
-Semiconductor maker Marvell Technology Group's TSR jumped 166% in the period between Starboard joining the board in 2016 and the end of February 2020.
+Total shareholder return (TSR) at Darden surged 227% between Starboard's joining the Olive Garden restaurant owner's board in 2014 and February 2020, when the coronavirus crisis started weighing on the U.S. stock market.
+Semiconductor maker Marvell Technology Group's TSR jumped 166% in the period between Starboard's joining the board in 2016 and the end of February 2020.

-But there were losers, too.
-In two situations where Starboard appointees comprised at least half of a company's board, online data tracking service Comscore SCOR.O and drug maker Depomed, which renamed itself Assertio Therapeutics in 2018, TSR tumbled 87% and 94%, respectively, in the period between Starboard directors joining the boards and the end of February.
+There were losers, too.
+In two situations where Starboard appointees comprised at least half of a company's board, online data tracking service Comscore SCOR.O and drug maker Depomed, which renamed itself Assertio Therapeutics ASRT.O in 2018, TSR tumbled 87% and 94%, respectively, in the period between Starboard directors' joining the boards and the end of February.

 Starboard declined to disclose or comment on the returns of the hedge fund.